TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

    the TPM event log and extends the measurements taken into the TPM PCRs.
  - SL platform module initializes the securityfs interface to allow access to the TPM event log and TXT public registers.
- - Kernel boot finishes booting normally
+ - Kernel boot finishes booting normally.
  - SEXIT support to leave SMX mode is present on the kexec path and the various reboot paths (poweroff, reset, halt).